LucieLuS/Civilwar_onset_contageous/MPSA/note.md

-"South Sudanese Refugees" and "Mai-Mai NDC\\RÃ©novÃ©" labeled as 1 in the labeled data are not included in the filtered data due to a processing error in Python
+"South Sudanese Refugees" and "Mai-Mai NDC\\RÃ©novÃ©" labeled as 1 in the labeled data are not included in the filtered data due to a processing error in Python.
+Contagious events happened within one month.

 ################################